-Figure 17.
+Figure 16.
 Occupancy detection (master)

-- Listening Time: sets the value of the listening time, which is counted after the waiting time elapses.
-Range: 0 to 65535 seconds (2 seconds by default).
-This value can be modified afterwards through object "Occupancy: Listening Time". - Occupancy State Object: enables or disables the "Occupancy: Occupancy State" binary object, which allows requesting the current occupancy state anytime (1 = occupied; 0 = not occupied).
+- Listening Time [1...3...65535]: sets the value of the listening time, which is counted after the waiting time elapses.
+This value can be modified afterwards through object "Occupancy: Listening Time". - Occupancy State Object [enabled/disabled]: enables or disables the "Occupancy: Occupancy State" binary object, which allows requesting the current occupancy state anytime (1 = Occupied; 0 = Not Occupied).